Random Acts of Christmas Kindness

 KINDNESS is like snow, it beautifies everything that it touches...

-When I Asked Friends to Tell about an Act of Christmas Kindness They Received or Saw, Here Are Their Responses
+My Friends Tell About an Act of Christmas Kindness They Received or Saw

 cjbmeb14 lm - My wife is one of the kindest persons I know.
 She is registered as disabled but will still go out of her way to help others.
 Her hobby is crocheting and she enjoys making blankets.
 When the blankets are finished they are sent with other items to third world countries.